-Elizabeth Vosseller has been a practicing Speech-Language Pathologist since 1995.
-She began her career at Children’s National Medical Center in Washington, DC where she began to specialize in autism.
+Elizabeth Vosseller has worked with individuals with complex communication and sensory-motor differences since 1995.
+She began her career as an SLP at Children’s National Medical Center in Washington, DC where she began to specialize in autism.
 From there, Elizabeth spent twelve years as an Assistant Professor at The George Washington University teaching more than twenty different courses to undergraduate and graduate students in both Speech and Hearing Sciences and the Graduate School of Education and Human Development.
 Elizabeth developed a passion for clinical training through her work with field supervision and training to teachers and SLPs during their graduate studies.

-Elizabeth’s greatest joy is working directly with clients and families so she opened her full time private practice, Growing Kids Therapy Center (GKTC) in Herndon, Virginia.
-In 2013 she began using low and high-tech Augmentative and Alternative Communication (AAC), teaching students the purposeful motor skills to Spell to Communicate.
-Elizabeth developed the Accessing Community Through Spelling (ACTS) professional development program which produces a network of rigorously trained practitioners prepared to work with clients of all profiles.
+Elizabeth’s greatest joy is working with clients and families she opened Growing Kids Therapy Center (GKTC) in Herndon, Virginia.
+In 2013 she began using Assistive Technology to educate and teach students the purposeful motor skills to Spell to Communicate (S2C).
+Elizabeth enjoys teaching parents, educators, caregivers, and other professionals to support nonspeaking individuals through S2C.

 Elizabeth survives on mass quantities of coffee!
 She loves learning, exploring the world through travel, is an avid reader and an experimental crafter.